ARTICLES

 Politically, Mankessim is governed by a local assembly, which is responsible for the administration and development of the city.
 The assembly works closely with traditional authorities to ensure the smooth running of the city and the preservation of its cultural heritage.

 Transportation in Mankessim is well-developed, with a network of roads connecting the city to other major towns and cities in Ghana.
-The city is also served by a railway station, providing convenient access to other parts of the country.
 Additionally, the Kotoka International Airport in Accra is approximately a two-hour drive from Mankessim, making international travel easily accessible.

 Mankessim experiences a tropical climate, with two distinct seasons: the rainy season and the dry season.
 The rainy season, which lasts from April to October, brings heavy rainfall, while the dry season, from November to March, is characterized by hot and dry weather.